phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 ## Data files of Fuseki

 Fuseki stores data in files.
 It is also possible to configure Fuseki for in-memory only, but with a large dataset, that will require a lot of memory.
+The in-memory use of Fuseki is usually faster.

 The jena-text enabled configuration file specifies directories where Fuseki stores its data.
 If you have not modified the configuration, those will be /tmp/tdb and /tmp/lucene.
 You need to clear/remove these directories if you want to flush the Fuseki data.